Camborne Lease Extension - Free Consultation

 Camborne property with a lease extension is almost the same value as a freehold

-It is conventional wisdom that a residential leasehold with over one hundred years unexpired lease term is worth approximately the same as a freehold.
-Where an further 90 years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years ahead.
+It is generally considered that a property with in excess of 100 years remaining is worth approximately the same as a freehold.
+Where an additional ninety years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years ahead.

 Lender Requirement